By Chris Avcollie

 - the individual does not waive rights or claims that may arise after the date the waiver is executed;

 - the individual waives rights or claims only in exchange for consideration in addition to anything of value to which the individual already is entitled;

-- the individual is advised in writing to consult with an attorney prior to executing the agreement;
+- the individual is advised in writing to consult with an attorney before executing the agreement;

 - the worker has adequate time to consider the agreement as follows:

-(a) the individual is given a period of at least 21 days within which to consider the agreement; or
+(a) the individual is given at least 21 days within which to consider the agreement; or

-(b) if a waiver is requested in connection with an exit incentive or other employment termination program offered to a group or class of employees, the individual is given a period of at least 45 days within which to consider the agreement;
+(b) if a waiver is requested in connection with an exit incentive or other employment termination program offered to a group or class of employees, the individual is given at least 45 days within which to consider the agreement;

-(7) the agreement provides that for a period of at least 7 days following the execution of such agreement, the individual may revoke the agreement, and the agreement shall not become effective or enforceable until the revocation period has expired;
+(7) the agreement provides that for at least 7 days following the execution of such agreement, the individual may revoke the agreement, and the agreement shall not become effective or enforceable until the revocation period has expired;

 (8) if a waiver is requested in connection with an exit incentive or other employment termination program offered to a group or class of employees, the employer informs the individual in writing in a manner calculated to be understood by the average individual eligible to participate as to: